Artificial intelligence & neuroscience

 Machine learning methods for Parkinson's disease datasets

-This book chapter describes explainable machine-learning workflows using DTI imaging, eye tracking, and cognitive testing to study Parkinson's disease progression and explore early screening approaches.
+This book chapter describes explainable machine learning workflows using DTI imaging, eye tracking, and online cognitive testing to study Parkinson's disease progression and explore early screening approaches.

 About